Cruzoft/nbminer-reporter/README.md

     INFO[0005] Checking Status.
     ```

-That's it, you're now sending you miner status to InfluxDB.
+That's it, you're now sending your miner status to InfluxDB.

 ### On Linux